-The conductance of pipes and pipe bends will differ in the various flow regimes. viscous flow they In are proportional the to mean pressure p and in molecular flow they are independent of Knudsen flow pressure. represents transition а between the two types of flow, and the conductivities vary with the Knudsen number.
+The conductance of pipes and pipe bends will differ in the various flow regimes.

+flow they In viscous are proportional to the mean pressure p and in molecular flow they are independent of Knudsen flow pressure. transition represents а between the two types of flow, and the conductivities vary with the Knudsen number.